xvik/dropwizard-orient-server/src/doc/docs/guide/configuration.md

 ETL plugin includes dependency on graph, so explicit graph dependency could be avoided.

+!!! note
+    Since orient 3.2.3 etl would bring graalvm chromeinspector dependency which includes slf4j-impl and would conflict with logback in dropwizard.
+So it must be excluded:

+    ```
+    implementation ("com.orientechnologies:orientdb-etl:3.2.3") {
+        exclude module: 'chromeinspector'
+    }
+    ```

 ## Admin servlet

 If embedded server is started, special orient info servlet is available in admin context: [http://localhost:8081/orient](http://localhost:8081/orient).